The Social Security cost-of-living adjustment for 2023 was the largest in decades. But how will this year’s COLA stack up?

-How big is this Social Security increase, really, and what will it affect?
+How big is the 2024 Social Security increase in light of inflation, really, and what will it affect?
 More importantly, when can you get it?

 1. The amount of your Social Security increase

-The 5.9% increase works out to an estimated $92 more per month for retired workers, on average.
+The 3.2% increase for 2024 works out to an estimated $50 more per month for retired workers, on average.

-Many Social Security recipients have their Medicare Part B premium withheld from their benefit payments.
-Part B covers doctor visits and outpatient services.
+Many Social Security recipients have their Medicare Part B premiums withheld from their benefit payments.
+(Part B covers doctor visits and other outpatient services.)

 3. Your COLA could increase your tax bill

 The COLA will increase retirees’ Social Security income.
-That extra income could in turn cause some retirees to owe more taxes on their benefits in 2022 than they owed in 2021.
+That extra income could in turn cause some retirees to owe more taxes on the benefits they receive in 2024 than those they received in 2023.

-It could also cause some people who aren’t currently taxed on their Social Security income to owe Uncle Sam a portion of their benefits in 2022.
+It could also cause some people who aren’t currently taxed on their Social Security income to owe Uncle Sam a portion of the benefits they receive in 2024.

 You can mitigate this issue by filing a Form W-4V with the Social Security Administration.
 This won’t change whether you’re taxed on your benefits; instead, it allows you to have taxes withheld from your benefits so you don’t get blindsided later by a big tax bill or a penalty for not making tax payments throughout the year.